BackstreetCultist/WorkflowSatisfiability/README.md

     pip3 install ortools

-Please include the file path to the chosen problem instance under the instances/ directory as a command-line argument when running the program, for example (from src directory):
+When running the program from the src/ directory, it will read files from the instances/ directory.
+Running from here will demonstrate that the program is able to test if a solution is unique:

     python WorkflowSatisfiability.py example1.txt

     python WorkflowSatisfiability.py 3-constraint/0.txt

-A version with slightly different file management and output can also be run under test from the CourseworkTester directory:
+A version with slightly different file management can also be run under test from the CourseworkTester directory:

     python coursework-tester.py WorkflowSatisfiability.py